.

 Be mindful of the difference between managing the project and allowing it to manage you.
 Take a proactive rather than reactive approach, anticipate risks, and set clear goals and milestones based on confirmed resources.

-Also, this isn’t the lab vendor’s installation, rather it’s your lab’s implementation.
-This subtle change in mindset will go a long way in ensuring that your team and the LIS company are together leading the direction and pace of the project.
+Also, this isn’t the lab vendor’s installation; rather, it’s your lab’s implementation.
+This subtle change in mindset will go a long way in ensuring that your team and the LIS company are together leading the project’s direction and pace.

 1. Project Initiation